KristoforMaynard/music-tag/README.md

-# Wren-tag
+# music-tag

-Wren-tag is a library for editing audio metadata with an interface that does not depend on the underlying file format.
+music-tag is a library for editing audio metadata with an interface that does not depend on the underlying file format.
 In other words, editing mp3 files shouldn not be any different than flac, m4a, ...
 This library is just a layer on top of [mutagen](https://mutagen.readthedocs.io/en/latest/),